How to Train Your Cat

 - If your cat doesn’t bring the toy back, that’s more exercise for you!
 Keep trying and reinforcing the fetching behavior with cat treats.

-2. Train Your Cat to Walk on a Leash
+2. How to Train Your Cat to Walk on a Leash

-3. Train Your Cat to Use the Toilet
+3. How to Train Your Cat to Come on Command